lhudsonPeraton/LLM/README.md

 ## Ollama

 - [ ] pip install -r ollama/requirements.txt
+- [ ] Make sure docker is running (Docker Desktiop for Windows)
-- [ ] docker run -p 11434:11434 ollama/ollama -this takes long cause its pulling shit
+- [ ] docker run -p 11434:11434 ollama/ollama -this takes long cause its pulling the model
     - To mount to save runtime add -v <anywhere on host>:/root/.ollama/models
     - Models will persist if you specify the same place everytime you run the container
 - [ ] pip install -r requirements.txt